ngaox/ngaox/docs/content/start/seo.md

 ### How to handle specialized cases

-Checkout the docs for [How to create a custom SEO loader](https://ngaox-lab.web.app/docs/advanced/custom-seo-loader).
+Docs about How to create a custom SEO loader is Coming soon...